-In 2019, Kellogg ranked #11 across all industries on the global Corporate Human Rights Benchmark that evaluates companies’ human rights policies, processes and practices.
+In 2020, Kellogg ranked #13 in agriculture across all industries on the global Corporate Human Rights Benchmark that evaluates companies’ human rights policies, processes and practices.
 We also ranked #2 in the food and beverage category on the 2018 Know the Chain assessment that evaluates actions companies are taking to eradicate forced labor from their supply chains.

 Across our supply chain

 Demonstrating the priority we place on protecting human rights, our cross-functional team of leaders meets monthly to review our monitoring and verification processes.
 We also require suppliers that represent 80% of our spend and all high-risk suppliers to register in the Sedex platform and review third-party audits to monitor our suppliers, and complete Sedex self-assessments of our manufacturing facilities.
 In 2019, we partnered with Elevate to update our supplier segmentation process and assess human rights risks within our own operations and supply chain.
 We are using this information to update our overall human rights strategy in 2020.

 Kellogg also serves on the AIM-PROGRESS Leadership Team and the Human Rights Steering Group and is a member of the Consumer Goods Forum (CGF) Social Sustainability Committee.
 Not SSC – Is now the Human Rights/Forced Labor and the Sustainable Supply Chain Initiative Coalitions of Action.